GetDKAN/mock-chain/README.md

 ```
 ### Mocking an Object and Multiple Methods

-To mock multiple methods of an object, we simply call `add` multiple times.
+To mock multiple methods, we simply call `add` multiple times.

 ```php
 $mock = (new Chain($this))